jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 You can use Microsoft Remote Desktop in Windows and Mac.

-One advantange of this software is that it allows us to share folders between our computer and the Azure Virtual Machine, the same way we share folders in a virtualization software (such as VirtualBox).
+As in KRDC we can have share folders between our computer and the Azure Virtual Machine, the same way we share folders in a virtualization software (such as VirtualBox).

 Download the software for Windows from [Microsoft Store](https://apps.microsoft.com/) or for Mac in the [App Store](https://www.apple.com/es/app-store/).